 Under this task, a long term operational plan will be developed.
 The long term operational plan will serve as a strategy and planning document for the Cooperative.
 The operational plan will combine estimates of supply quantity, location, and reliability with estimates of demand quantity, location, and reliability requirements.
-Based on the potential portfolio of water rights to be included in the Cooperative, strategies will be developed for reliably providing water to potential users (or customers).
+Based on the potential portfolio of water rights to be included in the Cooperative, strategies will be developed for reliably providing water to members and other potential users (or customers).

-This task builds upon work that will be conducted under the Water Supply Reserve Account (WSRA) grant project that is currently being initiated.
-In the WSRA grant project, supplies and demands are going to be quantified.
+This task builds upon work being conducted under the Water Supply Reserve Account (WSRA) grant project.
+In the WSRA grant project, supplies and demands were quantified.
 In this project the reliability of water supplies and the reliability requirements on the demand side will be assessed.
 In addition, the ability to meet demands by exchanging water and usage of existing infrastructure (storage facilities, pumps/pipelines, recharge facilities, etc.) will be assessed.
 Finally, strategies for enhancing the reliability of the Cooperative's overall water supply portfolio will be developed.
 Strategies may include prioritizing different types of water supplies for potential inclusion in the Cooperative, proposed new infrastructure to help enhance reliability (i.e. new storage or recharge facilities), etc.